bparanj/crystal/electronics/outline.md

 Describe the operation of the ohmmeter.
 Discuss the basic principles of electronic and digital multimeters.

+As an expert in electronics explain the necessity of a shunt resistor in a dc ammeter circuit in a concise mannner for a beginner to electronics.
+Provide formulas after explaining the reasoning behind the formula.

+As an expert in electronics explain the effects of ammeter and voltmeter loading in a concise mannner for a beginner to electronics.
+Provide formulas after explaining the reasoning behind the formula.

+As an expert in electronics explain the basic operation of a multi range ammeter in a concise mannner for a beginner to electronics.
+Provide formulas after explaining the reasoning behind the formula.

+As an expert in electronics explain the purpose of a multiplier resistor in a dc voltmeter in a concise mannner for a beginner to electronics.
+Provide formulas after explaining the reasoning behind the formula.

+As an expert in electronics explain voltmeter sensitivity in a concise mannner for a beginner to electronics.
+Provide formulas after explaining the reasoning behind the formula.

+As an expert in electronics explain the operating characteristics of the dc wattmeter in a concise mannner for a beginner to electronics.
+Provide formulas after explaining the reasoning behind the formula.

+As an expert in electronics explain operation of the ohmmeter in a concise mannner for a beginner to electronics.
+Provide formulas after explaining the reasoning behind the formula.

+As an expert in electronics explain the basic principles of electronic and digital multimeters in a concise mannner for a beginner to electronics.
+Provide formulas after explaining the reasoning behind the formula.

 Network Theorems provides an overview of fundamental circuit analysis techniques.
 The student will learn the methods used to solve problems using loop analysis, Nodal analysis, Thvenin's theorem, Norton's theorem, and the Superposition theorem.
 The maximum power transfer theorem is emphasized by demonstrating both theoretical and practical considerations of power expended versus power consumed.
 This module also covers Millman's theorem and the conversion voltage and current sources.

 Learning Outcomes: